 In 2002, I dove deeply into the art of belly dance, studying with Mizilca who patiently taught me the correct posture and fundamental movements to release energetic blockages and cultivate healing ~ transforming ourselves simultaneously on the physical, mental and spiritual levels.

 In that same year, I apprenticed with Corinna Wood of Red Moon Herbs.
 I learned the art of plant spirit communication, harvesting wild plants and making herbal medicines.
 After my apprenticeship, Corinna hired me to become the herbal medicine maker for Red Moon Herbs.
 Each year, I made hundreds of gallons of medicines, serving hundreds of clients.

 In 2009, I studied with Stephanie Larsen of Dancing for Birth, learning how dance eases and facilitates the pregnancy and labor process.
 I combined that knowledge with the wisdom of belly dance, and began teaching Birth Dancing in 2010.
 Since then, I have also attended births to dance with women in labor.

 In 2011, I was hired by the SE Women’s Herbal Conference to coordinate the teenage program at the Conference.
 Teaching the teenagers herbal medicine, dance, expressive art, drumming, healthy teen sexuality, self-awareness and self-love has become one of my most rewarding jobs.
 The Conference inspired me to begin a coming of age circle for neighboring girls in 2013, conducting monthly Girls’ Circles to educate and support tween and teen girls as an auntie and mentor.

-I currently live off-the-grid in the Appalachians with my beloved and our 3 beautiful children ~ homeschooling my daughters, gardening, making medicine, dancing, continuously teaching and learning~
+I currently live off-the-grid in the Appalachians with my beloved and our 3 beautiful children ~ homeschooling, gardening, making medicine, dancing, continuously teaching and learning~